PitchBlackNights/nesmur/README.md

 <h1 align="center">NESMUR<br>NES eMUlator in Rust</h1>

-### A very simple, not cycle accurate, NES emulator written in Rust
+### An NES emulator meant to be easy to understand